HiPhish/info.vim/README.rst

        nmap <buffer> gm <Plug>InfoMenu endif

-You can follow a cross-reference  under the cursor using the `:Follow` command. you can remap it to something more convenient:
+You can follow a cross-reference using the `:Follow` command.
+You can remap it to something more convenient:

 .. code-block:: vim

    " Only apply the mapping to generated buffers if &buftype =~? 'nofile'
+       nmap <buffer> gm <Plug>InfoMenu
-       nmap <silent> <buffer> K :Follow<CR>
+       " Works for any reference under the cursor, such as menu items nmap <silent> <buffer> K :Follow<CR>
    endif